What were you doing before you came to Spirit Studios?

 Tell us something people may not know about you

-I have a claim for producing the world’s longest screen print.
+I also have a claim for producing the world’s longest screen print.

 More tutor profiles